Roma Logo

 Roma Logo 1930-1934

-At the beginning of the 1930s, an emblem appeared, which became the first “decoration” of the players’ uniforms.
-A red circle with a yellow inscription “ASR” looked simple but interesting: the letters were compressed to fit in the ring.
-The color combination presented is now considered a Roma classic.
+At the beginning of the 1930s, an emblem appeared that became the first “decoration” of the players’ uniforms.
+The red circle with the yellow inscription “ASR” looked simple but interesting: the letters were compressed to fit into the ring.
+The presented color combination is considered classic for Roma today.

 1934 – 1960